MCDReforged/MCDReforged/docs/source/quick_start/index.rst

 Quick Start
 ===========

-Welcome to the world of MCDReforged (abbr.
-MCDR)
+Welcome to the world of MCDReforged (MCDR, hereinafter)

-This quick start guide will help you get started with MCDR
+This quick start guide will help you get started

 .. toctree::
    :maxdepth: 2